 Commemorating the milestone of the Town’s 150th anniversary in 2008, this beautiful coffee table book chronicles Danville’s roots and honors the achievements of the community.
 Written by local residents, Beverly Lane and Laura Grinstead, this new illustrated history book features a treasure trove of photographs and experiences, which capture the spirit of the people and places and culture of our Town.

-Vintage Danville, the unique story of Danville exploring the years 1858-2008 is available now at the Museum of the San Ramon Valley, Rakestraw Books or order your copy through the Town’s website
+Vintage Danville, the unique story of Danville exploring the years 1858-2008 is available at the Museum of the San Ramon Valley or Rakestraw Books.

 Museum of the San Ramon Valley